worldpeaceenginelabs/DAuth/README.md

 - From the public key value an unencrypted QR Code is generated.<br>
 If the QR Code gets decrypted, the result is the public key.<br>
-This makes it easy to share contacts or exchange a file ad-hoc.<br>
+This makes it easy to identify yourself to others, share contacts or exchange files ad-hoc.
+Maybe even pay with your public key or on-board a flight, who knows?<br>
 <br>

 #### A huge flaw of this method is that you can create a new account just by typing in a different name and password.
 This is an invitiation for bs.
-There has to be a minimum obstacle, like today we need one emailadress or mobile number each account for instance. (a small obstacle but it works)<br>
+A bot could fire a thousand account creations per minute.
+There has to be a minimum obstacle, like today we need one confirmed emailaddress or one confirmed mobile number each account for instance. (a small obstacle but it works)<br>
 <br>

 #### A possible solution would provide even more authentication security: A sign-up procedure + 2FA-TOTP<br>
 ##### Plot for Sign up with D-Auth
 1. You just type in your name, your passphrase gets generated with cpu-noise randomness(30 digits alphanumeric)
 2. A prompt will tell you to safe the generated pass-phrase in a password manager (i like the "just in your head" more, but better than 12345 passwords)
-3. If done, the prompt will ask you to activate 2FA authentication, so connecting it with your authenticator app, BEFORE you get minium access to the API and / or the app.<br>(zero knowledge proof = we dont know WHO, but exactly that its THE SAME user again.)
+3. If done, the prompt will ask you to activate 2FA authentication, so connecting it with your authenticator app, BEFORE you get access to the API and / or the app.<br>(zero knowledge proof = we dont know WHO, but exactly that its THE SAME user again.)
-4. And last step, you login with your credentials from the password manager and 2FA. (as a confirmation step)
+4. And last step, you log in with your credentials from the password manager and 2FA. (as a confirmation step)

 This way the sign-up is a bit more of work, distracts sign-up junkies and we have proof its you again, well, the owner of your Google authenticator app...
 (A friend just reminded me of the fact "users can switch devices")<br>